AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## System requirements

-Adobe Commerce must be deployed on either Adobe Commerce on cloud infrastructure or Adobe Commerce Managed Services with version 2.4.6-p3 or later.
+Adobe Commerce must be deployed on either Adobe Commerce on cloud infrastructure or Adobe Commerce Managed Services with version 2.4.6-p3 or later (non-beta).

 ## Installation